 clip_y_origin 0

 clip_mask None

 dash_offset 0

-dashes 4 (the list [4,4])
+dashes 4 (the list [4,4]) and the second

 The function field of the GC is used when a section of the destination screen is updated with source bits from somewhere else.
 The function field defines how the new destination bits are to be computed from the source bits and the old destination bits.